laureschemm/notes/README.md

 - "Programming today is a race between software engineers striving to build bigger and better idiot-proof programs, and the universe trying to produce bigger and better idiots.
 So far, the universe is winning." - Rick Cook

 This quote humorously highlights the importance of designing user-friendly and robust software in an ever-evolving technological landscape.
 It reminds programmers to consider the potential limitations and misunderstandings of their end-users, as the complexity of software systems continues to grow.

+# 2023-11-24
+- "Write code that is easy to understand and maintain.
+It's not just about writing code that works, but also about making sure that others can easily understand and modify it in the future.
+Use clear and descriptive variable names, write comments to explain complex logic, and structure your code in a logical and organized way.
+This will save you time and headaches in the long run, and make your code more valuable to others."